adamsilver/fdpb/09-an-expense-form.md

 Clicking the add another button creates new expense fields.
 Pressing the remove button deletes it.
 Users can keep adding expenses easily.
 Once they're finished, they can submit all of the expenses in one go which expedites the process.

-The degraded experience is the same, except clicking the buttons refresh the page.
+The degraded experience is the same, except clicking a button refreshes the page.

 ### Managing focus